ART is HEALING

-In 2020, Michael Taylor, Chief Executive Officer decided that it was important to curate art as a vessel to health and well-being for the patient and staff community of the Health Center.
-He engaged an experienced Art Consultant to support his vision.
-Sheila McKoy of SDM Art Solution Services leads the project with commissioning and hiring local artists to create and provide works of art for our facilities.
-Sheila works collaboratively with Carlah Esdaile-Bragg, Director of Marketing and Community Relations and her team to implement the art initiative.
+In 2020, Michael Taylor, Chief Executive Officer, decided to curate art that fostered health, healing, and well-being for patients and staff at Cornell Scott-Hill Health Center (CS-HHC).
+He brought on Sheila McKoy of SDM Art Solution Services to commission and hire local artists to create and provide artwork for our facilities in collaboration with Carlah Esdaile-Bragg, Director of Marketing and Communications, and her team.

 Art Gallery